jeanNyil/fuse-7-eap-demos/camel-cxf-jaxws-crypto/README.md

 SOAP-UI
 -------

-The service WSDL is available at http://localhost:8080/webservices/greeting-security-basic?wsdl.
+The service WSDL is available at http://_<jboss\_eap\_host>_:8080/webservices/greeting-security-basic?wsdl.

+There is a single service operation named 'greet' which takes 2 String parameters named 'message' and 'name'.
+Invoking the web service will return a response where these values have been concatenated together.

 ## Undeploy